AlexL-crafter/XpressKeys/readme.md

 # Customization

-"xpresskeys_tooltips_uk.txt" -Has all the labels in english for each button.
+`xpresskeys_tooltips_uk.txt` - Has all the labels in english for each button.
 You can change these, add more, or even make your own file with another language.

 Just don't forget to change the line
 ```